aioli-ffm/music-projects/wave_to_wave/README.md

 - [ ] `make` or `make all` should run clean, test, benchmark, and build in that order.
 - [ ] STRUCTURE: Have a single CMakeLists (is it good/possible?)
 - [ ] have "downloadproject" files be generated in build (probably we should get rid of the third-party dir)
+- [ ] IMPORTANT: test compilation doesn't scalate well (see [here](https://github.com/catchorg/Catch2/blob/master/docs/slow-compiles.md) and this README for details).
+It shouldn't re-compile the `catch.hpp` header everytime, linking `main_utest.o` is the recommended way.
 ### LOWER PRIORITY
 - [ ] Input parser: How to get the flags:values as a ` map<string, string>` in an elegant way?
 - [ ] Input parser: How to check if no flag was activated, to plot the `-h` flag?